LeTurt/turtlegod/cryptonote_notes.md

         return arr;
     }

 So just read number of values in array first as the varint type.
-The loadValue() as with plain values.
+Then loadValue() as with plain values.

     JsonValue loadValue(Common::IInputStream &stream, uint8_t type)
     {